SixteenThousand/Phase/README.md

 These features may never be added, but are here for future reference should I find some spare time for them:
-- Allow phase to put date-time-stamps anywhere in the file name, possibly by changing how the STAMP_FORMAT variable works.
+- [ ] Allow phase to put date-time-stamps anywhere in the file name, possibly by changing how the STAMP_FORMAT variable works.
+- [ ] BUG: when making a desktop file, punctuation (specifically ') will
+  break the phase config, since you'll get a value like 'I'm tired', which is invalid TOML
+- [ ] Add more to help, including documentation of python datetime format codes
+- [ ] Remove the need to not use single quotes in answers to initialisation prompts

 ---